pralab/AdversarialPruningBenchmark/README.md

 ## Contact
 Feel free to contact us about anything related to our benchmark by creating an issue, a pull request or by email at `giorgio.piras@unica.it`.

+## TODO
+- Unify all state_dicts into one single resnet and vgg class.